Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Generalizing Proper -Thin Graphs

-\section{Generalizing proper $k$-thin graphs}
+Transductions are sometimes defined more generally, with allowed copying of the domain set.
+For simplicity, we define only the non-copying variant which is sufficient for our use case.

+\section{Generalizing Proper $k$-Thin Graphs}

 So-called $k$-thin graphs (as defined below) have been proposed and studied as a generalization of interval graphs by Mannino et al.~\cite{DBLP:journals/orl/ManninoORC07}.
 Likewise, proper interval graphs have been naturally generalized into proper $k$-thin graphs~\cite{DBLP:journals/dam/BonomoE19}.

-As forwarded in the introduction, we further generalize these classes into the classes of (proper) $k$-mixed-thin graphs as follows.
+As forwarded in the introduction, we further generalize these classes into the classes of (proper) $k$-mixed-thin graphs.
+Note that since general $k$-mixed thin graphs have unbounded twin-width (as a generalization of interval graphs), we study only the proper case in this paper.

-We remark that, with respect to coming Definition~\ref{def:mixThin}, aforementioned {\em(proper) $k$-thin graphs} are those (proper) $k$-mixed-thin graphs for which the orders $\le_{ij}$ (for $1 \le i \le j \le k$) in the definition can be chosen as the restrictions of the same linear order on~$V$, and all~$E_{i,j}=E$ (`inversion-free' is insignificant in such case).

 \begin{definition}[Mixed-thin and Proper mixed-thin] \normalfont Let $G=(V, E)$ be a graph and $k>0$ an integer.
 Let $\bar E={V\choose2}\setminus E$ be the complement of its edge set.
 For two linear orders $\leq$ and $\leq'$ on the same set, we say that $\leq$ and $\leq'$ are {\em aligned} if they are the same or one is the inverse of the other.